-It provides access to council backed accommodation for people with special needs like elderly, those with a disability, mental health issues, learning issues, young with needs, refugee or an ex-offender, or those taking therapy for alcohol/ drug addiction.
+It provides access to council backed accommodation for people with special needs like the elderly, those with a disability, mental health issues, learning issues, young with needs, refugee or ex-offender, or those taking therapy for alcohol/ drug addiction.

 The eligible people need to fill the form and wait for the council’s allocation.

 You can apply to the local housing register to increase your chances of getting accommodation.